leonwooster/MermaidDiagram/BACKLOG.md

 - [ ] Can export/import rule configurations
 - [ ] Changes apply to next analysis run

 **Estimated Effort:** 13 story points
+**Status:** Not implemented - rules are hardcoded with `IsEnabled` property but no UI

 #### Story 12: Manual-Only Operation
 **As a** diagram creator
 **I want** the analyzer to only run when I explicitly trigger it
 **So that** I'm never interrupted by automatic checks

 **Acceptance Criteria:**
-- [ ] No automatic analysis on file open
+- [x] No automatic analysis on file open
-- [ ] No automatic analysis on file save
+- [x] No automatic analysis on file save
-- [ ] No automatic analysis while typing
+- [x] No automatic analysis while typing
-- [ ] Only runs via menu item or command
+- [x] Only runs via menu item or command
-- [ ] Clear indication when analysis is running
+- [x] Clear indication when analysis is running
 - [ ] Can cancel analysis if taking too long

 **Estimated Effort:** 3 story points
+**Implementation:** Manual trigger only via `CheckSyntax_Click`

 ### User Flow
 1. User opens `.mmd` file with syntax errors
-2. User clicks "Check & Fix Mermaid Syntax" menu item
+2. User clicks "Check & Fix Mermaid Syntax" menu item (F7)
-3. Analyzer scans file and displays issues panel
+3. Analyzer scans file and displays issues dialog
-4. User reviews each issue with preview
+4. User reviews each issue with before/after preview
 5. User selects which issues to fix (or select all)
 6. User clicks "Apply Fixes" button
-7. Confirmation dialog shows summary
+7. Dialog shows summary of selected fixes
-8. User confirms, fixes are applied
+8. User confirms, fixes are applied to editor
-9. Success summary displayed with undo option
+9. **IMPLEMENTED** (Steps 1-8) | **MISSING**: Success summary with undo option

 ### Technical Considerations

 #### Implementation Approach
-- Introduce `SyntaxAnalysisModule` containing interfaces (`ISyntaxAnalyzer`, `ISyntaxFixer`, `ISyntaxRule`).
+- Introduced `SyntaxAnalysisModule` containing interfaces (`ISyntaxAnalyzer`, `ISyntaxFixer`, `ISyntaxRule`)
-- Implement a rule-based analyzer that scans for Unicode issues, line break problems, and other syntax errors.
+- Implemented rule-based analyzer that scans for Unicode issues, line break problems, and other syntax errors
-- Build a WinUI `SyntaxIssuesPanel` with diff preview leveraging MVVM pattern.
+- Built WinUI `SyntaxIssuesDialog` with diff preview leveraging MVVM pattern
-- Provide atomic undo/redo support for all fixes applied in a single operation.
+- Provided atomic undo/redo support for all fixes applied in a single operation
-- Support extensible rule system for future syntax checks.
+- Supported extensible rule system for future syntax checks

 #### Detection Rules
 - **Unicode Dash Detection**: Regex pattern to find en-dash (U+2013), em-dash (U+2014)
 - **Unicode Arrow Detection**: Pattern for →, ←, ↔, ⇒, etc.
 - **Smart Quote Detection**: Pattern for curly quotes " " ' '